MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/logman-delete.md

 author: jaimeo
 ---
 # logman delete
-delete an existing data collector.
+Delete an existing data collector.

-for examples of how this command can be used, see [Examples](#BKMK_examples).
+For examples of how this command can be used, see [Examples](#BKMK_examples).

 ## Syntax